encse/adventofcode/README.md

 ![](demo.gif)
 ## Dependencies

-- This project is based on `.NET Core 3.1`.
+- This project is based on `.NET 5`.
 It should work on Windows, Linux and OS X.
 - `AngleSharp` is used for problem download.

 ## Running